Create a Geo-Replicated Conflict-free Replicated Database (CRDB)

 Create a CRDB

-Direct your browser to the web UI of one of the RP clusters that will host the CRDB.
-Under the databases tab, choose the Redis database with Deployment type set to CRDB.
+Direct your browser to the web UI of one of the RS clusters that will host the CRDB.
+Under the databases tab, choose the Redis database with Deployment type set to Geo-Distributed.

 On the create database page, click the show advanced option link.
 There are some key differences in the creation process between CRDBs and standard Redis database creation.